Green Ambassador Certificate

 ECONOMY

-Organizational development consultant and educator focused on building resilience in challenging environments.
-Served as a fighter pilot in the U.S. Marine Corps and worked with government agencies in the Western Pacific region.
-Held sales leadership positions in the building products industry, specializing in sustainability with 5 design patents.
-He volunteers extensively in the community, serving 2 terms on the McKinney Parks, Recreation, and Open Space Board.
+Organizational development consultant and educator specializing in resilience.
+Former U.S. Marine Corps fighter pilot, with experience in Western Pacific government agencies.
+Held sales leadership roles in building products, focusing on sustainability and earning five design patents.
+Actively volunteers, serving two terms on the McKinney Parks, Recreation, and Open Space Board.

 -